pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 - Navigates through the JSON and exchanges values for substitions.
 - Exposed substition names will be automatically created based on the json path.
     - E.g. ${oauth_clients_items_clientAuth_testclient_secret}
 - Can convert encrypted/obfuscated values into clear text inputs (e.g. "encryptedValue" to "value") prior to substituting it.
-This allows us to inject values in its raw form.
+Doing so enables the injection of values in their raw form.

-Example: replace the "encryptedPassword" member with a substitution enabled "password" member for any elements with "id" or "username" members.
-The following will remove "encryptedPassword" and create "password": "${...}".
+Example: replace the "encryptedPassword" member with a substitution-enabled "password" member for any elements with "id" or "username" members.
+The following will remove "encryptedPassword" and create "password": "${...}":
 ```
     {
       "parameter-name": "encryptedPassword",